 The Children and Families Group is made up of BASW England members with a special interest in this area of Social Work.
 Members of the group are responsible for leading BASW England's position on Children and Families Social Work and assisting in the development of policy, practice and education.
+For details of our position please read our statement.

 Current priority areas include: